-For the 2019/2020 school year, we have 14 classes; 2 each for grades kindergarten through sixth grade at Azevada Elementary School.
-Additionally, there are 2 seventh and 1 eighth grade class at Hopkins Jr. High School.
-We also have 17 students enrolled in the 9th grade at Mission San Jose High School.
-In total, there are about 400 children in the program now.
-According to the latest survey of parents representing 69% of the children in the program, 73% of the families speak English, 15% speak Mandarin, and 9% speak Cantonese as primary languages at home.
+According to the latest survey of parents representing 69% of the children in the program, 73% of the families speak English, 15% speak Mandarin, and 9% speak Cantonese as their primary language at home.
 59% of the families surveyed also speak a second language in the home at least 10% of the time.
-Other languages spoken either as the primary or secondary language at home include English, Mandarin, Cantonese, Spanish, Taiwanese, Burmese, Vietnamese, Japanese, Gujarati, and American Sign Language.
+Other languages spoken either as the primary or secondary language at home include Spanish, Taiwanese, Burmese, Vietnamese, Japanese, Gujarati, and American Sign Language.

 What is Chinese Immersion?